jakubwro/SineWaves.jl/README.md

 -   `init` to set values of the internal structure for given frequency
 -   `fill` to put consecutive values of the waveform generator

-Insetad of mapping `init` function directly I will create a Julia structure coresponding to the C structure.
+Insetead of mapping `init` function directly I will create a Julia structure corresponding to the C structure.
 Due to the fact that Julia uses the same memory layout, there is no special mapping needed.

 ```
 mutable struct Sine